-Describing Bangkok is hard, but I think I best said it when I was telling one of my friends that is basically like any Western city, but with a lot of stuff that would be extremely illegal in any Western city.
-The nightlife in Bangkok covers the basics that you can expect to find in big cities like London or New York or Los Angeles.
+Describing Bangkok is hard, but I think I best said it when I was telling one of my friends that is like any Western city but with a lot of stuff that would be extremely illegal.
+The nightlife in Bangkok covers the basics that you can expect to find in cities like London, New York or Los Angeles.
 Huge clubs?
 Check.
 Quirky bars?
 Check.
 Rooftop bars with epic views?
 Check.
-Oh yeah, and everything is a hell of a lot cheaper than you can get in any of those cities.
-The most I ever paid for a drink in Bangkok was about $8, and that was at one of the most posh sky bars I have ever been to.
+Oh yeah, and everything is a hell of a lot cheaper than any of those cities.
+The most I ever paid for a drink in Bangkok was about $8, and that was at one of the poshest sky bars I have ever been to.

-Sober Eli said no again, but just the fact that I could one day be drunk and intrigued enough to want to go, and then being able to actually go is what Bangkok is all about.
+Sober Eli said no again, but just the fact that I could one day be drunk and intrigued enough to want to go, and then being able to actually go is what Bangkok nightlife is all about.
 You want tame?
 You can have tame.
 Have a quiet drink in a quiet corner bar.
 If things escalate, you’ll have your choice of a range of nightclubs playing all types of music, from top of the pops to deep house to hard rock.
-Everything you can do or want to do in your home city, you can do in Bangkok, but trust me when I say there are several dozen things you can do in Bangkok that you can definitely, definitely, not do in your hometown.
+Everything you can do or want to do in your home city, you can do in Bangkok, but there are several dozen things you can do in Bangkok that you can definitely, definitely, not do in your hometown.